Mumble-SRL/MBurger-iOS/Readme.md

 All the model objects implement the `isEqual:` function based on the corresponding id.
 So for example an NKSection will result equal to another NKSection object if they have the same `sectionId`.

+# Admin

+Read the full admin documentation apis [here](NookoSDK/NKAdmin).

+# Authentication

+Read the full admin documentation apis [here](NookoSDK/NKAuth).

 # Documentation

-For further information, you can check out the full SDK Reference in the [docs](https://github.com/Mumble-SRL/NookoSDK-Objc.git/tree/master/docs) folder.
+For further information, you can check out the full SDK Reference in the [docs](docs) folder.

 # Contacts